Pseudo-anglicism: Typology and mechanism

-Pseudo-anglicisms can be created in various ways, such as by archaism, i.e., words which once had that meaning in English but are since abandoned; semantic slide, where an English word is used incorrectly to mean something else; conversion of existing words from one part of speech to another; or recombinations by reshuffling English units.
+Pseudo-anglicisms can be created in various ways, such as by archaism, i.e., words that once had that meaning in English but are since abandoned; semantic slide, where an English word is used to mean something different than its English meaning; conversion of existing words from one part of speech to another; or recombinations by reshuffling English units.

 Onysko speaks of two types: pseudo-anglicisms and hybrid anglicisms.
 The common factor is that each type represents a neologism in the receptor language resulting from a combination of borrowed lexical items from English.
 Using German as the receptor language, an example of the first type is Wellfit-Bar, a combination of two English lexical units to form a new term in German, which does not exist in English, and which carries the meaning, "a bar that caters to the needs of health-starved people."
 An example of the second type, is a hybrid based on a German compound word, Weitsprung (long jump), plus the English 'coach', to create the new German word Weitsprung-Coach.

-According to Filipović, pseudoanglicisms can be formed through composition, derivation, or ellipsis.
-Composition in Serbo-Croatian involves creating a new compound from an English word to which is added the word man, as in the example, "GOAL" + man, giving golman.
-In derivation, a suffix -er or -ist is added to an anglicism, to create a new word in Serbo-Croatian, such as teniser, or waterpolist.
-An ellipsis drops something, and starts from a compound and drops a component, or from a derivative and drops -ing, as in boks from "boxing", or "hepiend" from "happy ending".
+According to Filipović, pseudo-anglicisms can be formed through compounding, suffixation, or ellipsis.
+For example, the Serbo-Croatian word голман was created from the English word goal, which the word man was added to.
+Alternatively, suffixes such as -ер or -ист(а) may be added to an English word to create a new word in Serbo-Croatian, such as тенисер or ватерполист(а).
+Ellipsis may also occur, wherein a component of an English word is dropped, such as the suffix -ing; examples include бокс from boxing, or хепиенд from happy ending.

 Another process of word formation that can result in a pseudo-anglicism is a blend word, consisting of portions of two words, like brunch or smog.
 Rey-Debove & Gagnon attest tansad in French in 1919, from English tan[dem] + sad[dle].

 Scope

 Pseudo-anglicisms can be found in many languages that have contact with English around the world, and are attested in nearly all European languages.

-The equivalent of pseudo-Anglicisms derived from languages other than English also exist.
-For example, the English-language phrase "double entendre," while often believed to be French and pronounced in a French fashion, is not actually used in French.
+The equivalent of pseudo-anglicisms derived from languages other than English also exist.
+For example, the English-language phrase "double entendre", while often believed to be French and pronounced in a French fashion, is not actually used in French.
 For other examples, see dog Latin, list of pseudo-French words adapted to English, and list of pseudo-German words adapted to English.